spring-attic/spring-xd-samples/si-dsl-module/README.md

 Spring XD SI DSL Module
 =============================

-This is an example of a custom module project that is built and packaged for installation in a Spring XD runtime environment using maven.
+This is an example of a custom module project that is built and packaged for installation in a Spring XD runtime environment using maven or gradle.
 The project includes sample unit and integration tests, including the ability to test the module in an embedded single node container.
 It also illustrates how to define module options which are bound to either Spring properties or environment profiles.

 ## Requirements